Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 Safety on the Silver Coast

 As for safety, hate crimes and street crimes are not the norms in Portugal at all.
 The people here are welcoming and open-minded, so your family is absolutely safe.
-In fact, according to the Global Peace Index 2021, Portugal is the fourth-safest country in the world!
+In fact, according to the Global Peace Index 2022, Portugal is the sixth-safest country in the world!

 Coimbra itself has one of the lowest crime rates in the country and is the third-best city to live in Portugal.

-With that being said, tourist hot spots do tend to attract pickpocketers and we advise everyone to be vigilant no matter which country they’re in.
+That said, tourist hot spots tend to attract pickpocketers, and we advise everyone to be vigilant no matter which country they’re in.
 Practice caution and have fun!

 Do people on the Silver Coast of Portugal speak English?